 If a Tribe lands on a space occupied by another Tribe, each of them must decide whether to “aid” or “raid” the other.

 - If both aid, they receive 10 Peeps each.

 - If both raid, they lose 2 Peeps each.

 - If one aids and one raids, the raider takes 5 Peeps from the aider.

-When players reach the STOP sign near the end of the path, they predict the number they’ll spin on their last turn.
+When players reach the STOP sign near the end of the path, this becomes their last turn.
+They are offered one more spin and are asked to predict the number they’ll spin.